EsfingeFramework/ClassMock/README.md

 // Add field
 mock.field("name", String.class)                           // Name and class type of the field
                         .annotation(Column.class)          // JPA Annotation for column
                         .property("name", "TX_NAME");      // On the annotation above set the property "name" with the value "TX_NAME"

+// Add field of Self Type of the entity mock.field("mySelfType")                                   // Name and self type of the entity for the field (Self.class)
+                        .annotation(JoinColumn.class)      // JPA Annotation for column (FK) .property("name", "TX_NAME");      // On the annotation above set the property "name" with the value "TX_NAME"
 ```